"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 "I realized that these 17 seemingly inexplicable behaviors of mine — these vicious cycles or triggers that I had been treating like separate problems to be solved — were all downstream of this trauma."

 Seventeen separate problems.
 One source.
 The self-loathing.
 The disproportionate rage.
 The near-suicide in college.
 The dissociation between mind and body.
 All of it suddenly traceable.
-The One who had spent his life correcting separate flaws in himself discovered that the flaws weren't flaws at all.
-They were wounds.
+The One who had spent his life correcting separate flaws in himself discovered that what he'd been treating as flaws were actually wounds.

 "I was routinely sexually abused from ages two to four by the son of a babysitter.
 If you imagine the most disgusting, repulsive activities that you might envision with that statement, that is what happened."